nfrappart/azTerraRouteToVaFromMap/README.md

 # Route module
-This module create as many route as provided in map variable named DestSubnetList It will :
+This module create as many route as provided in map variable named Destination It will :
 - create n routes
 - associates thoses routes with a route table